Hewan12/Bitcoin-Price-Forecasting-with-Time-Series-Models/README.md

 **Model Specifications:**
 - SARIMA is ideal for data that exhibits both trends and seasonality.
 - The model incorporates seasonal differencing, seasonal AR and MA terms, and seasonal periodicity to account for seasonal variations.

-### LSTM

-LSTM (Long Short-Term Memory) is a type of Recurrent Neural Network (RNN) designed to learn and remember long-term dependencies in data.
-It is particularly useful for capturing complex, nonlinear patterns in time series data.

-**Model Specifications:**
-- LSTM is highly effective for time series forecasting tasks where long-term dependencies and nonlinear patterns are present.
-- The model can handle sequential data and learn complex relationships between past and future values, which is often seen in financial time series like Bitcoin prices.

 ## Dataset

 The dataset used in this project contains historical Bitcoin price data, with features like the closing price, date, and trading volume.
 The data was sourced from a publicly available Bitcoin price dataset on Kaggle and spans several years.